 It takes years to build your name from the ground-up and established executive resume writers are no stranger to this rule.
 If your company just started collecting reviews 10 months ago, incurring 100 reviews on a third-party site is not plausible, particularly for an executive audience.
-Most senior executives will not publicly disclose that they hired an executive resume writer, and they will not be surfing third-party sites to write reviews of companies on a regular basis.
+Most senior executives will not publicly disclose that they hired an executive resume writer or executive resume writing service, and they will not be surfing third-party sites to write reviews of companies on a regular basis.
 Most executive clients come to me based on a referral or other source (i.e. bar associations, law schools, etc.) Look to the frequency of the reviews, and how they are written.
 For example, I have over 100 reviews combined on Google, Yelp, and LinkedIn, but my reviews began accumulating in March 2014.
 That’s almost 5 years ago already, and I have written over 1,000 resumes, so that’s about 10% of my client base — a very fair and reasonable number.
 Again, look at how far the reviews date back, and if they seem too good to be true, they usually are.

 When looking at recommendations on LinkedIn, be sure to analyze the reviews written and what that other person’s connection is.
 Are they just a friend trying to bolster their friend’s business or are they an actual client?
 Most importantly, double check to make sure that the writer is not having his/her staff/employees write fake testimonials to deceptively market or advertise the company’s brand.
 This is also a deceptive marketing practice and violates Federal Trade Commission Guidelines.

 Resume Scams #4: The Face of the Company and/or Writers are Hidden on the Website